arild/spark-workshop/README.md

-Apache Spark workshop
+Apache Spark introduction workshop

-Workshop gir introduksjon til Apache Spark med oppgaver, og noen slides.
-Spark Core, Spark SQL, og Spark Streaming dekkes i workshopen.
+Hands-on workshop were we will process access logs with Spark Core, Spark SQL, and Spark Streaming.